| | | |

 Use cardboard, newspaper, and even extra straw in the nesting boxes for extra warmth.

 Your chickens still need sunlight in the winter.
 In fact, some folks supplement light during the shortest days of the year.
-The jury is still out on weather that is 100% healthy or not.
+The jury is still out on whether that is 100% healthy or not.

 If your chickens are reluctant to go outside the hen house, try putting bedding on the snow outside.
 Chickens have snow blindness and sometimes need a little “push”.